rick-r/marriage-figaro-norway/captions.md

 * Wardrobe and makeup
 * Keycard activated 2 years ago
-* Fighting off unwanted attention from almaviva
+* Fighting off unwanted attention from Almaviva

 ## Figaro

-* first assistant director
+* First assistant director
 * keycard activated 5 years ago
 * in love with Susanna, hoping to have a shotgun wedding during wrap party tonight